ima-69/Stayfinder/README.md

+StayFinder
-StayFinder - University Hostel Renting Website
+University Hostel Renting Website

-StayFinder is a web application development project using pure HTML, CSS JS, PHP and MySQL.
-This project is a dynamic web application designed to help students find suitable hostel accommodations while enabling property owners to list and manage their rental properties.
-The system ensures a user-friendly interface for seamless interactions among students, property owners, and administrators.
+StayFinder is a dynamic web application designed to streamline the process of finding hostel accommodations for students and enabling property owners to list and manage rental properties.
+Developed using HTML, CSS, JavaScript, PHP, and MySQL, StayFinder ensures a user-friendly interface for seamless interactions among students, property owners, and administrators.

 Features
 For Students
-Search Hostels: Explore hostels based on proximity to universities.
+Search Hostels: Explore hostel options based on proximity to universities.
-Advanced Filters: Filter search results by price, room capacity, and location.
+Advanced Filters: Filter results by price, room capacity, and location.
 User Accounts: Register to view contact details, save favorite listings, and more.
 For Property Owners
 List Hostels: Post hostel details, including images, room types (2, 3, 4+ beds), and pricing.
-Subscription Plans: Subscribe to access listing features and publish hostels.
+Subscription Plans: Subscribe to unlock listing features and publish hostels.
-Manage Listings: Edit or delete hostel listings easily.
+Manage Listings: Edit or delete hostel listings with ease.
 For Admins
 Approval System: Approve or reject hostel listings and user registrations.
-Platform Oversight: Manage users, subscriptions, and monitor website activity.
+Platform Oversight: Manage users, subscriptions, and monitor overall website activity.
 Additional Features
 Responsive Design: Optimized for both desktop and mobile usage.
 Secure Authentication: Encrypted login and registration for all users.
-Photo Uploads: Renters can upload hostel images to enhance listings.
+Photo Uploads: Renters can upload images to enhance their listings.
 Technologies Used
 Frontend
 HTML: Provides the structure of web pages.